huggle/huggle3-qt-lx/README.md

 sudo make install
 ```

-Fedora users may need to use ```./configure --qmake /usr/bin/qmake-qt4``` if it can't find qmake by itself.
+Fedora users may need to use ```./configure --skip-checks --qt4 --qmake /usr/bin/qmake-qt4``` if it can't find qmake by itself.

 MacOS
 ------------